ersanchez/notes/ubuntu-server.md

 ### Static ip

-This is how the yaml file will look if you set up the server to connect via wifi from the installer:
+This is how the yaml file will look if you set up the server to connect via one of the ethernet ports from the installer:

     # This is the network config written by 'subiquity'
     network: